zyf0717/zyf0717.github.io/_posts/2026-07-02-judgement-agentic-ai.markdown

 Non-programmed decisions, on the other hand, are novel, unstructured, and usually consequential or impactful.
 They cannot be resolved simply by applying an existing procedure.

-In other words, the former operate within an accepted frame, and are therefore procedural; the latter require setting, revising, or choosing the frame itself, and it is where real judgement is required.
+In other words, the former operate within an accepted frame, and are therefore procedural; the latter require setting, revising, or choosing the frame itself, and it is where *real* judgement is required.

-The problem is that the distinction is often unclear: what is mistaken as *real* judgement is often just *procedural* decision-making under mild ambiguity.
+The problem is that the distinction is often unclear: what is colloquially referred to as "judgement" is often just *procedural* decision-making under mild ambiguity.

 ## Agentic AI: Masters of Procedural Decision-Making